Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 We should also account for the fact that proteins are *degraded* over time by enzymes called proteases.
 The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, only lasting a matter of minutes.[^machinery] Degradation may seem like a bug of cellular design, but it is a feature, as it allows the cell to remove a protein after increasing that protein's concentration in response to some environmental change.

 To model the degradation of a protein, we add a "kill" reaction that removes *Y* particles at a rate *k*.
-We will initialize our simulation with no *Y* particles and the *X* concentration at steady-state, so that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.
+We will initialize our simulation with no *Y* particles and the *X* concentration at steady state, so that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.

 To complete the model of the first cell, diffusion of the *X* and *Y* particles is not technically necessary because there is no reaction having more than one particle as a reactant.
 However, for the sake of biological correctness, we will allow both *X* and *Y* particles to diffuse through the system at the same rate.